mikyrenato/2nd--Project-Rock-Paper-Scissors/README.md

 ### About the Game Features

 The game features a choices bar with 3 options to select.
 Rock (Fist emoji 🤜), Paper (Open hand emoji ✋) and Scissors (Peace sign emoji ✌️).
-When ever you click a choice, it will appear on both top and button followed bt hte computer's random choice.
+When ever you click a choice, it will appear on both top and button followed bt the computer's random choice.

 ![Choices](/assets/images/game3.PNG)